 I’m such a sucker for acrylic pour videos.
 How about you?
 They’re fun to watch, right?
 But, guess what?
 They’re more fun to do.
 Here’s my Easy DIY Acrylic Pour Tutorial to help you get started.

-AND, you can easily turn these into colorful and pretty drawer bottoms.
-I’ll walk you through the pour tutorial first.
+AND, you can easily turn these into wall art, tabletops, or even colorful and pretty drawer bottoms.
+Today, I’ll walk you through the pour tutorial first.
 Then show you how to add these to your drawers.

 Easy DIY Acrylic Pour Tutorial – Materials Needed

 - Acrylic Paints – I love this Big Variety Pack

 - Art Canvas or 1/4″ Plywood

 - Some Cups and Craft Sticks for Mixing